anbuchelva/blog-old/source/_posts/Blogging-in-the-Hard-Way.md

 # Content Management System
 What is the success of Wordpress, the simple content management system.
 As of now, I have to depend on my personal computer, where the git is configured and I can locally run Hexo to see the output before publishing any post.
 Sometimes it is painful, If I have an online portal, where I can go and write posts and if it automatically publishes it, that's going to be a welcome change.

 Currently Netlify provides such option.
 When a new post created, Netlify creates pull request and builds the website temporarily.
-Once we feel the post is ready for publishing, it automatically merget the pull request and deletely the temporary branch.
+Once we feel the post is ready for publishing, it automatically merge the pull request and delete the temporary branch.

 I have set it up already for this blog, but still not using it 100%, as I do some tweaks in the website.
 Netlify breaks if there are any commits passed during the draft to publish phase.
 Ideally I will move into it in some days.